 "Very personable", "very thorough", "the skill of managing her clients' expectations." - Chambers & Partners 2013

 "A pleasure to deal with." - Chambers & Partners 2012

-I was always quite argumentative as a child just for the sake of having a debate and did not give up easily when putting my point across.
-When I was older, I was then torn between medicine and law so I decided that I would do something which enabled me to learn more about medicine at the same time as practising law which is why I chose to specialise in clinical negligence.
+I was always quite argumentative as a child and didn't give up easily when putting my point across!
+Later on I was torn between studying medicine and law: I wanted to do something that allowed me to learn more about medicine while practising law, so I chose to specialise in clinical negligence.